BlenderSleuth/FlyingNavSystemSupport/README.md

 There is also a benchmark project which I used for the benchmarks [here](https://blendersleuth.github.io/FlyingNavSystemSite/benchmarks.html).

 ## Reporting Issues
-For bugs or feature requests please open an [issue](https://github.com/BlenderSleuth/FlyingNavSystemSupport/issues) on github
+Join the discussion on our [Discord](https://discord.gg/hcJVQKCzNQ) support server For bugs or feature requests please open an [issue](https://github.com/BlenderSleuth/FlyingNavSystemSupport/issues) on this repository,